Hagerstown Suns History

 The Suns became the Double-A affiliate for the Orioles in 1989 with a move to the Eastern League, where they remained until the team moved to Bowie, Md., in 1992.

-Winston Blenckstone relocated his Myrtle Beach Hurricanes to Hagerstown in shortly after the Suns departure in 1992.
+Winston Blenckstone relocated his Myrtle Beach Hurricanes to Hagerstown shortly after the Suns departure in 1992.
 This team was a Toronto Blue Jays affiliate and member of the Class A South Atlantic League.
 With the move, the Hurricanes became the new Hagerstown Suns.

 The Suns remained affiliated with the Blue Jays until 2000 when a four-year partnership with the San Francisco Giants began under the new ownership of Andy Rayburn.
 Mandalay Entertainment Group purchased the team in 2002.
-Hagerstown once again changed affiliates in the 2005, having a two-year stint with the New York Mets before becoming a member of the Washington Nationals farm system in 2007.
+Hagerstown once again changed affiliates in 2005, having a two-year stint with the New York Mets before becoming a member of the Washington Nationals farm system in 2007.